 and for $1\leq i < j \leq n$, we have

 where $[k]_q = 1+q+\cdots+q^{k-1}$ is the q-analog of an integer $k>0$. \end{thm} \begin{rem} Note that setting $q=0$ in \eqref{ci>j} and \eqref{ci<j} gives $c_{i,j}^q(n)=c_{i,j}^0(n)$. \end{rem} We prove this result using Martin's multiline process~\cite{jamesmartin} and lumping.
-We begin by defining some notation.
+Let's start by defining some notation.
 Consider the tuple $m=(m_1,\ldots,m_{n+1})$ such that $N = m_1+\cdots+m_{n+1}$.
-To construct a multiline queue or an MLQ of type $m$, take a cylinder of $n$ rings numbered from top to bottom; each having $N$ sites.
-For every $k \in [n]$, $S_k=m_1+\cdots +m_k$ sites on the $k^{th}$ ring are occupied by particles and there is no other constraint.
-We denote an occupied site with a $\bullet$ and an unoccupied site or a hole with a $\circ$.
-Refer to Figure~\ref{fig:MLQ1} for an example of a multiline queue of type $(2,1,2,2,6)$.
-Let $\Omega_m$ be the set of all multiline queues of type $m$.
-Since the choice of sites to be occupied on different lines is independent, it is easy to see that the number of multiline queues in $\Omega_m$ is $\binom{N}{S_1}\binom{N}{S_2}\ldots\binom{N}{S_n}$.
+To construct a \textit{multiline queue} (MLQ) of type $m$, take a stack of $n$ rings numbered from top to bottom, each with $N$ sites.
+For every $k \in [n]$, the $k^{th}$ ring has $S_k=m_1+\cdots +m_k$ sites occupied by particles, with no additional constraint.
+An occupied site is represented by $\bullet$, while an unoccupied site (or hole) is represented by $\circ$.
+For ease of presentation, we represent the rings as lines with their ends connected.
+See Figure~\ref{fig:MLQ1} for an example of a multiline queue of type $(2,1,2,2,6)$.
+Let $\Omega_m$ denote the set of all multiline queues of type $m$.
+Since the selection of occupied sites on different lines is independent, it is easy to see that the number of multiline queues in $\Omega_m$ is $\binom{N}{S_1}\binom{N}{S_2}\ldots\binom{N}{S_n}$.

-Each multiline queue can be projected to many possible words of type $m$ using \textit{q-bully path} algorithm from \cite{jamesmartin} which is a generalisation of the bully path algorithm given in \cite{ayyerlinusson, ferrarimartin}.
-It is a recursive process where at each step we pick a topmost row where a particle is available and connect an occupied site in it to an available particle in the next row and so on till a particle in the last row is linked.
-This is repeated until every $\bullet$ in the first $n-1$ rows is linked with a $\bullet$ in a row next to it.
-We call each connection between two particles on adjacent rows a \textit{link} (denoted by $\rightarrow$) and each such link is assigned a weight according to the number of particles available for bullying at that step.
-Corteel, Mandelshtam and Williams~\cite{Intro_CMW_Macdonald} use the term \textit{pairing} to denote these links.
-A \textit{linked multiline queue} or an $L$MLQ is defined as a multiline queue along with a maximal given set of bully links.
+Using the \textit{q-bully path} algorithm from \cite{jamesmartin}, which generalises the bully path algorithm given in \cite{ayyerlinusson, ferrarimartin}, we can project each multiline queue onto many possible words of type $m$.
+The algorithm is a recursive process.
+At each step, we select the topmost row that contains an available particle, link that particle to an available one in the next row, and continue this process until a particle in the last row is linked.
+The linked particles are then considered unavailable.
+This process is repeated until every $\bullet$ in the first $n-1$ rows is linked with a $\bullet$ in a row below it.
+We denote each ``link" between two particles on adjacent rows by an $\rightarrow$, and each link is assigned a weight based on the number of available particles at that step.
+Corteel, Mandelshtam and Williams~\cite{Intro_CMW_Macdonald} use the term \textit{pairing} to describe these links.
+A \textit{linked multiline queue} ($L$MLQ) is defined as a multiline queue along with a maximal set of such links.
 See Figure~\ref{fig:lMLQ} for an example of a linked multiline queue.